maxfortoday/personal-site/README.md

 That's it.

-Please feel free to reach out to me by filing an issue or at [admtrigger@gmail.com](mailto:admtrigger@gmail.com) for help configuring your project.
+Please feel free to reach out to me by filing an issue for help configuring your project.

 ## Contributors